 Orders subject to availability.
 Consider ordering a few extra items.
 Items ordered from other libraries may be delayed or not available.

 Contactless checkout!
 Items will be checked out to you at the time the order is filled.
 A receipt and a complimentary mask will be included.

 All take-out orders must be picked up at the 4th & Adams entrance.
 When you arrive for your appointment, call 541.962.1339 or ring the doorbell to let us know you’re here and we’ll bring your order right out.
-Please follow all physical distancing guidelines and signs and consider wearing a mask.
-If you need an accommodation, please let us know at the time of making your appointment.
+Please follow all physical distancing guidelines and signs and, for the safety of library staff and yourself, please wear a mask.
+If you need an accommodation, please let us know when we confirm your order.

 All returns of items must be made thru the book return slots; library staff will not personally accept items (oversized items excepted).

 Currently, we are not assessing overdue fines.

 Want to know more?
 Read our Library Take-Out & Returns Procedures.